Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Best for: Established roofing contractors (10–50+ crew members) managing complex jobs and insurance claims

 AccuLynx is the enterprise-level choice for roofing contractors who’ve outgrown smaller platforms.
-It’s robust, deeply integrated with industry workflows, and designed for companies doing hundreds of jobs annually.
+It’s strong, deeply connected with industry workflows, and designed for companies doing hundreds of jobs annually.

 Key Roofing Features:

-– Seamless integration with Hover, Measure, and Propeller for measurements
+• Seamless connection with Hover, Measure, and Propeller for measurements

 Roofing-Specific Strengths:

 AccuLynx’s reporting is industry-leading.
 You can see profitability by crew, by job type (insurance vs. cash), and by season.
-Their scope management system is specifically designed for insurance claims—you can compare adjuster scope to your findings, generate supplements automatically, and track claim status throughout the process.
-Integration with major measurement tools is native, not bolted-on.
+Their scope management system is specifically designed for insurance claims.
+You can compare adjuster scope to your findings.
+You can generate supplements automatically.
+You can track claim status throughout the process.
+Connection with major measurement tools is native, not bolted-on.

 Cons:

-– Requires someone on your team to own data management (won’t work for one-person shops)
+• Requires someone on your team to own data management

 User Feedback:

 Larger operations cite profitability insights as the key differentiator.
-If you’re losing money on certain job types and don’t know it, AccuLynx will show you.
+If you’re losing money on certain job types, AccuLynx will show you.
 Contractors managing insurance-heavy work love the claim tracking.

 Pricing: Free to $149/month (depends on measurement volume and features)